AI Conversation Summary

 What is it?

-We crafted a 3-year AI strategy to completely reimagine the contact centre experience at Optus.
+We crafted a 3-year AI strategy with Google to completely reimagine the contact centre experience at Optus.

 Conversation Summary was our first step: an AI tool that automatically generates a summary of every customer call, removing the need for experts to manually scribble notes frantically and could focus entirely on the person on the call.